Ingliz tili attestatsiya №9

 4 / 40

 Choose the answer which correctly completes the sentence.
-Don’t walk on the grass, . . . ?
+If a dirty spot on the clothes cannot be removed by . . . water and soap, pour on boiling water.

 5 / 40